 Individuals with low sensory threshold need time to decompress from sensory overload and need others in their environment to be aware of their need for less sensory input.
-Alane Freund, LMFT, recommends regularly closing your eyes for a few seconds to minutes, especially during transitions between environments, social interactions, etc. Closing your eyes will help you focus on your needs, shut out visual stimuli briefly, and allow your nervous system to downregulate.
+Try closing your eyes for a few seconds to minutes, especially during transitions between environments, social interactions, etc. Closing your eyes will help you focus on your needs, shut out visual stimuli briefly, and allow your nervous system to downregulate.
+Additionally,

 Ease of Excitation

 HSPs with ease of excitation become mentally overwhelmed by external demands like multitasking or time constraints and internal demands such as being hungry or tired.
 For example, they may not do as well working in a fast-paced environment because of their sensitivity to this kind of stress.
-They will likely not perform well when they are experiencing minor discomforts in their body.
+They tend to be more easily overwhelmed when they are experiencing minor discomforts in their body.

 Individuals with ease of excitation should pay special attention to meeting their basic needs of sleep, rest, food, and drink.
 For example, it may be essential to keep their blood sugar stable, drink enough water, and keep a healthy sleep schedule.
 This subtype should also be aware of under what conditions they feel at their best and what situations/environments cause them extra stress.